alloystorm/dvvr/README.md

 For more details about download and purchase, please visit [this page](/pages/download)

-## Getting started
+## Preparing content

-Before you start using DanceXR, you need to first prepare a content library so it knows where to find models and motions etc. On PC you'll be asked to locate your content library the first time you run the application.
-On Quest and Android this is a specific folder within the application data and you'll have to transfer your content onto the device into that particular folder for it to be able to find them.

-[Here is a video](https://www.youtube.com/watch?v=kjzxGEd8SqM&list=PLiOnKm2t3bhLV3HcABEs0xjqgrYcmDQcr&index=3) demonstrating how to setup your content folder.

-To read more about it [visit this page](pages/blog/preparecontent.md)
+DanceXR does not include pre-loaded models and dance motions.
+To use the app, the user must create a content library folder and organize various types of resources into separate subfolders for DanceXR to access when needed.

+On a PC, DanceXR will attempt to locate content in parent folders upon initial launch.
+If no content is found, the app will generate a folder with subfolders for different resource types.
+The user can then open the created folder from the system menu and transfer their content into the appropriate subfolder.

+However, on Quest and Android devices, the location of the content folder cannot be changed.
+To add content, Quest users must connect their device to a PC, while Android users are provided with a content manager to perform basic file management tasks within the content folder.

+If you require assistance setting up your content folder, a [video tutorial](https://www.youtube.com/watch?v=kjzxGEd8SqM&list=PLiOnKm2t3bhLV3HcABEs0xjqgrYcmDQcr&index=3) is available here and additional information can be found on the following [page](pages/blog/preparecontent.md).

 ## Documents, tutorials & bug report